Temasek-Dynamics/gestelt/gestalt_bringup/README.md

 # Meeting Pointers(23/6/23)
 - Change of mass of vehicle to 250g, and after PID tuning, it displays significantly lesser overshoot and smoother paths
-    - Show flightlog
 - Added collision sensor plugin and parsing of the topic to display where collisions occur on RVIZ

+# TODO
     - ROSBag recording for multiple vehicles to analyze them later on

-# TODO
-    - Add launch file to record ROSBag
-    - Observe overly aggressive trajectories that the vehicle is unable to maneuver
-        - One way to solve this is to use a more accurate model
+    - Look at porting from ROS1 to ROS2
+        - Simulation
+        - Egoplanner Library
+        - Launch files
+        - gestalt_bringup executables
+    - Perform physical tests to determine physical characteristics
         - Use the actual mass in Gazebo params
             - 0.25 g
         - Motor coefficients
             - mOTOR 6000V
         - Battery: 2S 7.4V
         - Propellers: 3 inch three-blade propellers
     - Add option to:
         - enable/disable running on radxa
         - Add flag for building in release mode